damncarousel/damncarousel.github.io/_posts/2016-02-05-002-using-rubys-gsub-to-sanitize-file-and-folder-names-in-windows.markdown

 taking proper care to both:

-* escape any reserved characters with a backslash (which coincidentally is nearly all of them).
+* escape any reserved characters with a backslash (the forward and backslash characters)
 * enclose the regex with square brackets to ensure that regex looks to match only a single character within the entire array of characters, rather than to match an all-at-once occurrence of `?*"/\><|:`